ethereum-optimism/specs/specs/interop.md

 This adds complexity around mempool inclusion as it would require EVM execution and remote RPC access to learn if a transaction can enter the mempool.

-This feature could be added by adding a new function to the `CrossL2Inbox`.
+This feature could be added in a backwards compatible way by adding a new function to the `CrossL2Inbox`.

 One possible way to handle explicit denial of service attacks is to utilize identity in iterated games such that the block builder can ban identities that submit malicious transactions.